Navigator

 platform

-Must return either the empty string or a string representing the platform on which the
+Must return a string representing the platform on which the

 ", "Win32